 When faced with the option of preparing an unreasonable behaviour petition, there is often a concern on the part of both lawyer and client that the blaming behaviour set out in the petition will not help the parties achieve an amicable settlement.
 Nobody wants to read a list of their faults, regardless of how true they are.
 However, the other options open to the petitioner when preparing a petition, namely adultery, two years of separation with both parties consenting to divorce, five years separation without consent and desertion, include an element of blame, or a willingness to let matters rest for a while, and often a couple wishes to finalise and conclude issues to enable them to move on with their lives.

 The role of the divorce solicitor will be to guide the client in setting out sufficient unreasonable behaviour to satisfy the requirements of the judge considering the paperwork, which must demonstrate that the behaviour is such that you can no longer be expected to live with the respondent spouse, whilst ensuring that the drafting does not lead to unnecessary emotional distress for the separating couple.
 The reasons included in the petition could therefore, to the interested reader, appear rather banal.
 In a case which came before the Court of Appeal last year, the husband raised such issues in his petition as disputes over a washing machine (Rae v Rae).
 Many unreasonable behaviour petitions will contain apparently inconsequential reasons or broad nebulous complaints, such as the respondent spouse having different friends or engrossing hobbies which remove them from family life.
-The fears of the petitioner who wishes to pursue an immediate divorce, but has no desire to prepare acrimonious particulars, can therefore often be assuaged by drafting suitably mild reasons, particularly if the couple are able to agree the wording of the relevant paragraphs before the issuing of the petition.01908 904064 or email: email@example.com for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
+The fears of the petitioner who wishes to pursue an immediate divorce, but has no desire to prepare acrimonious particulars, can therefore often be assuaged by drafting suitably mild reasons, particularly if the couple are able to agree the wording of the relevant paragraphs before the issuing of the petition.complete our online questionnaire.
 Copyright 2013-2019 Rainscourt Law LLP.
 All rights reserved.